Luna1996D/SpringBootManagementService/README.md

-# Spring Boot Management Service
-echo "# Spring Boot Management Service
+"# Spring Boot Management Service" echo "# Spring Boot Management Service

 This is a Spring Boot-based document upload and management service.
 It provides REST APIs to upload PDF files, manage categories, and store metadata like title, upload date, and file location.